 - You will also need to complete two-factor authentication using your user credentials.

-- Make sure to log out of Office 365 before tapping the X to close the Office 365 resource on Cynap.
+- Make sure to log out of Microsoft 365 before tapping the X to close the Office 365 resource on Cynap.

 Note: By running the PowerPoint directly from Microsoft 365, you will not have presenter view or access to presenter notes.
 However, embedded videos and audio will work.